wbalmer/petitRADTRANS/docs/content/contributing.rst

 The above figure represents the workflow when working on pRT's main repository.

-The main repository is composed of two branches:
+The main repository is composed of at least two branches:

 - The ``master`` branch, which contains the stable, latest official release of pRT.
 It is intended for the users.
 - The ``dev`` branch, which contains the latest updates of the package.
 It is intended for pRT's developers.